manifoldfinance/rulebook/rulebook/src/network-clearing-participants.md

     if applicable, to debit the Account maintained by an Clearing Participant to offset any amounts due the Clearinghouse.

 # 313\.
-Segregation of Customer Funds and Assets for FCM Clearing Participants.
+Segregation of Customer Funds and Assets for FCM Clearing Participants

   - Each FCM Clearing Participant must comply with the requirements of the CEA and CFTC Regulations regarding segregation of customer funds